Valadis-Mastoras/SemiGramEx/README.md

 ### Input resource

-* SemiGramEx comes with two existing text resources, based on which the exercises' generation process can take place.
+* SemiGramEx comes with two pre-existing text resources, that act as a generation basis.

 * The first resource is the Simple Wikipedia, a version of the Wikipedia database that targets children, young adults and adults who are learning English.

 * The second resource is the British National Corpus (BNC), a collection of texts from a wide range of genres (e.g. spoken, fiction, magazines, newspapers, and academic), created by Oxford University press in the 1980s - early 1990s.
 Note that the BNC corpus for the moment is experimental and therefore many incosistencies might exist on the generated results.

-* Every generated exercise instance, contains a text passage with language being used in one of those two corpora.
+* The language being incorporated in every generated exercise instance, exists in one of those two corpora.

 ### Number of exercise instances

-* The number of exercise instances is predefined for a faster generation execution.
+* The allowed numbers of exercise instances are predefined so that the generation execution might be minimized.

-* Given a teaching goal and a number of exercise instances, SemiGramEx will generate half of the instances number for the first teaching goal and the other half for the second teaching goal. (see also at the "Grammar exercises" section).
+* Given a teaching goal and a number of exercise instances, SemiGramEx will generate half of the number of instances for the first verb tense existing in the teaching goal and the other half for the second verb tense existing in the teaching goal. (see also at the "Grammar exercises" section for more information).

 * For example, a number of 20 exercise instances and a Past Simple/Progressive teaching goal, will generate 10 exercises for the Past Simple tense and 10 exercises for the Past Progressive tense.

 ### Difficulty level

-* The difficulty level is calculated on the language being used on the exercises (ie the retrieved sentences from the input resources) and not on the type of the exercises or any other, strictly pedagogically related aspect.
+* The difficulty level is based on the language being used in the exercises (meaning the language that exists on the sentences that are retrieved from the input resources, and are to be converted) and not on the exercise type or any other, pedagogically related aspect.

-* The difficulty classification results do not aim to be self-contained and ready-made for a second language learner directly.
-On the contrary, this classification approach was implemented upon the assumption that a teacher would interfere and evaluate the validity of the genrated results.
+* The difficulty classification results do not aim to be directly demonstrated on a second language learner.
+On the contrary, this classification approach was implemented upon the assumption that a teacher would interfere and evaluate the validity of the genrated results before demonstrating them on a learner.

 ### Grammar exercises